tahsinAmin/hotelsrestapi/README.md

 - BLUEPRINTS ARE MEANT TO GROUP RELATED DFUNCTIONALITY.
 Blueprint will have code that are related to each other.

+- Need to hit "pip freeze > requirements.txt" command everytime we finish our code at the end of the day.

 # ERRORS & Solution (Optional)

 - Failed to find Flask application or factory in module "flaskr".
 Use """FLASK\*APP=flaskr:name""" to specify one.
 (Sol) write "return app" at the end inside the creat*app class which is inside"""* _init_ \_.py"""